 and ruler of my emotional destiny.” - Albert Ellis

-Regardless of whether you identify as autistic, Aspergers, neurodivergent, or on the autism spectrum, you have the capacity for self-awareness and the power to control your own emotional destiny.
+Regardless of whether you identify as Aspergers, autistic, neurodivergent, or on the autism spectrum, you have the the power to create and control your own emotional destiny.
 We are not born with specific thoughts, feelings, and behaviors.
 Nor do our environment or surroundings directly make us act or feel in a certain way.

 Although our genetic makeup and social background can have a strong influence on our behavior, we have the ability to change our thoughts, feelings, and actions.
 While it may be helpful to discuss our past experiences and understand how our history might have influenced our lives, effective self-help strategies focus on the “here and now” problems and ways to improve your emotional well-being in the present.

 Understanding your past experiences and how and when you first upset yourself are not critical to overcoming your anxiety and depression.
 Conventional insight, even when correct, will not tell you what really caused you to become upset or what you can do to overcome it.
 In fact, it may actually block effective problem-solving.

 It is your present system of beliefs and ideas that are important, regardless of where they originated.
 So, no matter what your past history, or how your parents, teachers or significant others in your life may have helped you to feel upset, you continue to be upset because of the vicious cycle of unrealistic and unhelpful thoughts you originally held.